 - c.
 Opportunity.
-Some judge advocates may not have the opportunity to receive orders to assignments in the fleet, joint force, or locations that afford geographic diversity during their career.
+Some judge advocates may not have the opportunity to receive orders to assignments in the Fleet, Joint Force, or locations that afford geographic diversity during their career.
 This may result from the manning constraints of having a large number of judge advocates who desire assignment in a limited number of these sought-after billets.
 In other cases, opportunity may be limited by personal circumstances, some of which may be beyond their control.
-In evaluating a judge advocate's successive tours in the same geographic location, the board shall favorably consider the officer's sustained superior performance in positions of increasing complexity, responsibility, and leadership. - d.
-Military Justice Litigation Career Track (MJLCT) Considerations.
-The delivery of military justice is both a core competency and a primary mission of the JAG Corps.
-To meet this mission, the JAG Corps has established the MJLCT to identify, select, develop, train, and retain judge advocates who have demonstrated aptitude for military justice litigation.
-The board is instructed to value litigation experience when selecting the best qualified officers.
+In evaluating a judge advocate's successive tours in the same geographic location, the board shall favorably consider the officer's sustained superior performance in positions of increasing complexity, responsibility, and leadership, as well as the needs of the Navy, which may have limited an officer's geographic diversity. - d.
+Military Justice Litigation Career Track (MJLCT) The delivery of military justice is both a core Considerations. competency and a primary mission of the JAG Corps.
+To meet this mission, the JAG Corps has established the MJLCT to identify, select, develop, train, and retain judge advocates who have demonstrated aptitude for military justice litigation. board is instructed to value litigation experience when selecting the best qualified officers.
 In order to build a cadre of trained litigators, MJLCT officers are expected to spend significant portions of their careers in litigation and military justice billets.
-As they gain seniority, they should serve in positions with increasing degrees of leadership and supervision of other litigators.
+While non-litigation billet experience is valuable for MJLCT officers, not all officers will have the opportunity to serve in such billets and the absence of this experience will not be viewed negatively.
+As MJLCT officers gain seniority, they should serve in positions with increasing degrees of leadership and supervision of other litigators.
 Experience as a defense attorney and as a prosecutor are equally important. - e.
 Assignment to Office of Military Commissions (OMC).
-On May 14, 2008, Deputy SECDEF wrote that "military commissions are a national priority.
+On May 14, 2008, Deputy SecDef wrote that "military commissions are a national priority.
 Conducting a fair, just, and transparent military commissions process is the Department's top legal services priority and necessitates our commitment to dedicate the right number of and most skilled legal practitioners the Department has to offer."
 The JAG Corps has met this commitment to provide skilled legal practitioners to OMC by detailing officers from every JAG Corps core practice area.
 The JAG Corps must continue to value the important contributions of skilled legal practitioners at OMC.